About UMass Amherst

 UMass Amherst, the Commonwealth's flagship campus, is a nationally ranked public research university offering a full range of undergraduate, graduate and professional degrees.
 The University sits on nearly 1,450-acres in the scenic Pioneer Valley of Western Massachusetts, and offers a rich cultural environment in a bucolic setting close to major urban centers.
 In addition, the University is part of the Five Colleges (including Amherst College, Hampshire College, Mount Holyoke College, and Smith College), which adds to the intellectual energy of the region.

 The Associate Director (AD) for The Institute of Diversity Sciences (IDS) will advance the Institute's mission to promote STEM research for social justice.
 IDS affiliates include 650+ faculty, students, and staff at UMass Amherst and 450+ external affiliates (community partners, business leaders, and faculty, students, and staff at other institutions).
 The AD oversees and ensures the smooth operation of all IDS programs and, in collaboration with the Director, identifies strategic priorities, and develops new programs.
-The AD manages research seminars, the IDS grants program, communicates with faculty about the grant review process, assesses the efficacy of all IDS programs, manages outreach and communication, and assists the director with fundraising and advancement.
+The AD manages research seminars, the IDS grants program, communicates with faculty about the grant review process, assesses the efficacy of all IDS programs, manages outreach and communication, and assists the director with maintaining relationships with internal and external stakeholders.
 The AD supervises 2 staff members and 1-2 student workers and works closely with the IDS Business and Operations Manager.

 - Programmatic Activities: